A formula for systems of Boolean polynomial equations and applications to computational complexity: Abstract

 \section{Abstract}

-It is known a method for transforming a system of Boolean polynomial equations to a single Boolean polynomial equation with less variables.
-In this paper, we improve the method, and show a formula in the Boolean polynomial ring for systems of Boolean polynomial equations.
-The formula has both operations of conjunction and disjunction recursively, and has a structure of binary tree.

-As corollaries, we prove computational complexity results for solving a given system.
-The complexity results include parameters similar to the bandwidth and rank of the matrix, and they are influenced by the order of variables in Boolean polynomials forming the system.
-Comparisons with existing complexity results of NP-complete problems related to systems of Boolean polynomial equations are also mentioned.
+It is known a method for converting a system of Boolean polynomial equations to a single Boolean polynomial equation with less variables.
+In this paper, we show a formula for systems of Boolean polynomial equations which is based on the method.
+The formula has a structure of binary tree, and conforms to De Morgan's duality.
+Using the formula, we prove a computational complexity result with a parameter for solving systems.
+The parameter is the bandwidth in matrix and graph theories: to be precise, the definition follows convention in matrix and the value depends on the order of variables.
+We also apply the result to the NP-complete problems, SAT and graph list-coloring, to show that these problems are fixed parameter tractable by bandwidth.